Computer Network | Quality of Service and Multimedia

 - Routers will admit calls based on their R-spec, T-spec and based on the current resource allocated at the routers to other calls.

-Differentiated Service is a stateful solution in which each flow doesn’t means a different state.
-It provides reduced state services i.e. maintain state only for larger granular flows rather than end-to-end flows tries to achieve best of both worlds.
+Differentiated Service is a stateful solution in which each flow doesn’t mean a different state.
+It provides reduced state services i.e. maintaining state only for larger granular flows rather than end-to-end flows tries to achieve the best of both worlds.